Many people are disappointed with President Obama. This is a good example of how easily our expectations sow the seeds of our disappointments in life.

-The expectation of social change was terribly naive and doomed from the start.
-Society is like a huge ship; ‘captain’ inertia is at the helm; no wonder we say ‘the ship of state’.
+The public’s expectation of social change was terribly naive and doomed from the start.
+Society is like a huge ship with Captain Inertia at the helm.
+No wonder we say “The ship of state”.
 Turning a large ship around is a slow gradual process, as is social change.
-Seen up close, this ‘ship of state’ is more an illusion than reality.
-The so called state is really a horde of people, just as a bee hive is really a horde of bees.
-The state is the people; the people is the state, and change is glacial.
-Speaking of glacial, there is the exception.
+Seen up close, this ship of state is more an illusion than reality.
+The so-called state is really a horde of people, just as a beehive is really a horde of bees.
+The state is the people; the people are the state, and change is glacial.

 Speaking of glacial, when the ship hits an iceberg, change is sudden.
 The ship sinks.
 I suppose the parallel to this in society is revolution.
 When the horde changes course, the state must follow.
 The events of the last few years sure look like the great ship of state has hit an iceberg.
 Revolution is in the air.
 Obama promised a civilized revolution… “Change we can believe in”.
 Now the Tea Party promises a more radical revolution… “Throw the bums out”.
 Then of course, there is the economic revolution that hit a few years ago.
 All this comes across as the natural and inevitable consequence of the contemporary “Get it now; pay for it later” approach to life.
 The horde has reached a dead end and desperately needs a course correction.